Harris and Travis stay hot, Thomas dominates the boards, Deacons finishing the first half strong

 Wake Forest vs. Gardner-Webb - Dec.
 18, 2011

-Battle has been instrumental in Wake Forest's success the past 12 seasons as the Deacons ascended to the No. 1 national ranking in 2005 and again in 2009, won a school-record 27 games in 2005, advanced to the Sweet Sixteen in 2004 and won the 2003 ACC regular season title.
-Wake Forest has averaged almost 20 wins per season and has made six NCAA Tournament appearances during Battle's tenure.
+Battle was instrumental in Wake Forest's success over his 13 seasons as the Deacons ascended to the No. 1 national ranking in 2005 and again in 2009, won a school-record 27 games in 2005, advanced to the Sweet Sixteen in 2004 and won the 2003 ACC regular season title.
+Wake Forest averaged almost 20 wins per season and made six NCAA Tournament appearances during Battle's tenure.

 FoxSports.com named Battle as one of the top high-major assistant coaches in the country in 2008.
 BasketballScoop.com also tabbed him as a semifinalist for its Rising Star Coach of the Year Award in 2009.